ericselin/dotfiles/README.md

 ### Work chat and calls - `teams`

 So I need to use teams for work.
 Tough life.
 For this, just run the official teams app on demand.
 People chat way too much anyway, and notifications come to the phone.

-TODO status teams: CRITICAL

-- TODO teams: install
-- TODO teams: check microphone and camera
+Disable auto-starting (it probably won't work anyway) and stay running when closing.
+The "tray" is not enabled for Teams anyway.

+Teams needs XWayland, and fail silently if GDK_BACKEND is set to wayland, so don't set that.
+Also, the internal microphone on at least ThinkPad T480s produces a lot of static if mic boost is on, so make sure to disable that.
+There are some docs on how to do this in the Arch wiki, but you can set it via `alsamixer` as well.
+(Not sure how persistent these changes are, though.)

 ### Knackeriet chat - `slack`